Earn a graduate degree in cyber security

 Detect threats.
 Protect data.
 Get a high-paying job.

-SFA’s new cyber security program provides students with the knowledge and the skills necessary for students to respond to online threats to computer systems.
+SFA’s cyber security program provides students with the knowledge and the skills necessary for students to respond to online threats to computer systems.
 As a cyber security student, you’ll learn how vulnerabilities occur in a computer system – and how to protect these systems from exploitation.

 Get your (virtual) hands dirty